 Even better, the multidirectional nature of the ClearStream Eclipse means it can be mounted virtually anywhere and doesn’t require precise aiming to catch a signal.
 Unlike many indoor antennas, most of which use a square or rectangular design, the circular design of the ClearStream Eclipse is better at picking up UHF signals, which can be a struggle for many indoor antennas.
 Those specs make it a great choice for those ready to ditch cable, regardless of where you live.

 The best amplified antenna

 Why you should buy this: The Mohu Curve hides in plain sight while offering excellent reception.

 Who’s it for: Those as concerned about decor as performance.

 How much will it cost: $70

 Why we picked the Mohu Curve Amplified:

-If inconspicuous and discreet locations are hard to come by in your residence, then you might as well opt for a good-looking antenna.
+If inconspicuous and discreet locations are hard to come by in your residence, you might as well opt for a good-looking antenna.
 Enter Mohu’s Curve lineup, which look as good as they perform.
-This free-standing antenna can sit on tables, entertainment centers, or on shelves without drawing much attention.
+This free-standing antenna can sit on tables, entertainment centers, or shelves without drawing much attention.
 The curved design is simple and attractive, and the fact that the antenna doesn’t require mounting means it can be moved to wherever the signal comes in best.
 An included 10-foot coaxial cable aids in placement flexibility.
 Throw in an OTA DVR, and you’re likely to question why you ever paid for cable in the first place.